Clowesia glaucoglossa (Rchb.f.) Dodson 1975

 Flower Size .8" [2 cm]

-Found in Michoacan Mexico on palms in savannahs often in association with ants nests at elevations of 520 to 1200 meters as a giant sized, hot to warm growing epiphyte with clustered, 7 to 11 internoded, globose to ovoid pseudobulbs enveloped in youth by leaf bearing sheaths each carrying 7 to 11 distichous, deciduous, plicate, marrow, linear-oblanceolate to elliptic-oblanceolate, acuminate, longly attenuate and canaliculate base leaves that blooms in the late spring and early summer arising on a newly arising pseudobulb, pendulous, 10 to 15.2" [25 to 38 cm] long cm] long, racemose, fairly dense, 9 to 25 flowered inflorescence with amplexicaule, triangular, acuminate, greenish white floral bracts and carrying semi-closed flowers.
+Found in Michoacan Mexico on palms in savannahs often in association with ants nests at elevations of 520 to 1200 meters as a giant sized, warm to cool growing epiphyte with clustered, 7 to 11 internoded, globose to ovoid pseudobulbs enveloped in youth by leaf bearing sheaths each carrying 7 to 11 distichous, deciduous, plicate, narrowly linear-oblanceolate to elliptic-oblanceolate, acuminate, longly attenuate and canaliculate base leaves that blooms in the late spring and early summer arising on a newly arising pseudobulb, pendulous, 10 to 15.2" [25 to 38 cm] long, racemose, fairly dense, 9 to 25 flowered inflorescence with amplexicaul, triangular, acuminate, greenish white floral bracts and carrying semi-closed flowers.

 Synonyms *Catasetum glaucoglossum Rchb.f.
 1885